JuliaData/DataFrames.jl/docs/src/index.md

-While not all of these libraries are tightly integrated with DataFrames.jl, because `DataFrame`s are essentially collections of aligned Julia vectors, so it is easy to (a) pull out a vector for use with a non-DataFrames-integrated library, or (b) convert your table into a homogenously-typed matrix using `Tables.matrix` or StatsModels.jl.
+While not all of these libraries are tightly integrated with DataFrames.jl, because `DataFrame`s are essentially collections of aligned Julia vectors, so it is easy to (a) pull out a vector for use with a non-DataFrames-integrated library, or (b) convert your table into a homogenously-typed matrix using the `Matrix` constructor or StatsModels.jl.

 ### Other Julia Tabular Libraries